NajmKHoda/social-api/docs/users.md

 ### Response
 - `201 Created`: Account created successfully.
 If `adminSecret` is provided and matches the server's `ADMIN_SECRET` variable, the account is given admin permissions.
 The user obtains a session token through the `session` cookie.
+- `209 Conflict`: The given username is already in use.
 - `400 Bad Request`: Invalid input data.

 ## GET /api/users/[id]